1. Commitment and Expectations

 - an opportunity to serve as a mentor and role model to the next wave of social work practitioners, sharing your learning and supporting your profession

 Placements involve students in a variety of social work tasks and roles across both government and community-based services.
-Students will have learning opportunities working directly with clients and their families, for example, case management, assessment, group work, community development, and advocacy, counselling and community education programs.
-Students are also involved in placements with a project, policy, evaluation or research focus.
+Ideally, students will have learning opportunities working directly with clients and their families, for example, case management, assessment, group work, community development, and advocacy, counselling and community education programs.
+Students are also involved in placements with a project, policy, evaluation or research focus and some placement activities may take place working from home.

 It can be helpful for students to have a meaningful project to work on during their placement, for example, developing a database of local referral agencies, reviewing a policy or procedure, undertaking a needs analysis of the local community, planning for and delivering group work activities, organising community events.